Stay fit to stay independent

 Other activities known to help build and maintain strength are resistance training, ball games, racket sports, dance and Nordic walking.
 Tai Chi, Yoga and cycling are good for balance as well as bones and muscles.

-Stronger for Longer classes
+Stronger for Longer classes - NOT CURRENTLY AVAILABLE

 Simple strength and balance exercises twice a week are a proven to keep you stronger for longer, independent and enjoying the great things in life.